Green function and singularities in Stokes flow confined by cylindrical walls

-Figure \ref{fig2} shows the velocity field in the annular space between two concentric cylinders with radius $R_i=1$ and $R_o=2$ due to a Stokeslet radially oriented (panels (a)-(c)) and angular oriented (panels (d)-(f)) for different distances from the center.
+Figure \ref{fig2} shows the velocity field in the annular space between two concentric cylinders with radii $R_i=1$ and $R_o=2$ due to a radially oriented Stokeslet (panels (a)-(c)) and an angularly oriented Stokeslet (panels (d)-(f)) at different distances from the center.
 Specifically, the streamlines and the intensity of the velocity fields in Cartesian-Cartesian coordinates $\overline{G}_{i \, 1}({\pmb x},{\pmb \xi})$ and $\overline{G}_{i \, 2}({\pmb x},{\pmb \xi})$ are reported for $x^3=\xi^3$ and are represented (without loss of generality) for $\xi^2=0$.

 The solution was obtained by approximating the summation eq. (\ref{eq33}) as

 with $N_{max}=50$.
 Figure \ref{fig2} and all the figure in the remainder are obtained by using $N_{max}$ such that the error committed in satisfying the boundary conditions is less that $10^{-6}$, which correspond to $N_{max} \approx 25 \text{--} 100 $.